 What is a good CV Format?

 In 2019, employers are looking for candidates who can showcase as many skills in an effective manner on their CV.
 For example, just from the alignment within a CV will be revealing to any employer if a candidate has attention to small details.
+For any candidates seeking to learn more on this, they can look at our at a multitude of samples of CV.
 Furthermore, should there be any grammar or spelling mistakes which are obvious are huge red flags for recruiters and should be avoided at all cost.
 Proof-reading is essential, especially for a CV.